-3.9.48. mix additive
+3.9.37. mix additive

-any material that is blended with an asphalt mixture with the objective of altering its performance characteristics, workability, or ease of placement a long-lasting structural design, construction, and maintenance concept for asphalt pavements, typically designed and built to last longer than 50 years without requiring major structural rehabilitation or reconstruction, and needing only periodic surface renewal in response to distresses confined to the top of the pavement
+any material that is blended with an asphalt mixture with the objective of altering its performance characteristics, workability, or ease of placement a long-lasting structural design, construction, and maintenance concept for asphalt pavements, typically designed and built to last longer than 50 years without requiring major structural rehabilitation or reconstruction, and needing only periodic surface renewal in response to distresses confined to the top of the pavement [Source: Pavement Interactive Reference Desk, edited for brevity]

-3.9.49. perpetual pavement
+3.9.38. perpetual pavement